zcc33/google-covid-mobility/README.md

 ![](img/us_mobility_all.png)

-## Specific State-Level Example <a name ="state"> </a>
+## State-Level Example (MD) <a name ="state"> </a>

 ![](img/md_mobility_specific.png)

 ## Comparison of Immobility Across States <a name ="comparison"> </a>

-## Hypothesis Testing for "Granger Causuality"
+## Hypothesis Testing for Granger causuality <a name ="testing"> </a>
-In general it's difficult to conduct hypothesis testing on time series because each data point is clearly not independent from other data points.
-We
+In general it's difficult to conduct hypothesis tests on time series because the data points are not independent of each other.
+However, there is a testable notion called "Granger causality" which was developed specifically for time series.

+>Definition: Time series A is said to Granger-cause timee series B if A contains predictive information about B beyond what is contained in the previous values of B.

+Note that, despite the name, Granger causality is far from implying true causality.

+We hypothesized that, across the United States, the stringency index (how it changes over time) would Granger-cause the mobility trends to retail locations we observe.
+In other words, changes in public policy (either tightening or loosening of restrictions) would contain predictive information about people's movement patterns, particularly to discretionary locations like retail.

+To do conduct the test, we used the `grangercausalitytests` function from the `statsmodels.tsa.stattools` module.
+We ran the tests on stringency index and retail mobility for the .
+Since the

->Null hypothesis:
+>Null hypothesis: `stringency_index` does **not** Granger-cause `mobility_retail_and_recreation`.

-### Granger Causality testing with raw time series <a name ="testing"> </a>
 | Lag value | p-value (raw series)| p-value (differenced series) |
 | --- | --- | ---|
 | 1 | 0.0310| 0.0000 |